hunkim/VibeSoftwareEngineering/README.md

 >
 > **— Marcus Rodriguez, Principal Software Architect**

-> *"The Vive Coding Prompts are incredibly realistic.
+> *"The Vibe Coding Prompts are incredibly realistic.
 Working through them prepared me for the complex challenges I face daily as a tech lead.
 This book bridges the gap between theory and practice better than anything else I've read."*
 >
 > **— Dr. Aisha Patel, Technical Lead at FinanceFlow**